stsiwo/go_concepts/basics.md

 - extend: you can extend a slice based on the underly array if there is suffient capacity
 - make(): create slice with all nil element with specified size (dynamically-sized arrays).

 - append(): slice can be appended with values

-- if underlying array is too small to append the values, Go automatically re-size the underlying array.
+if underlying array is too small to append the values, Go automatically re-size the underlying array.

+the detailed logic is here. if the underlying array is too small to append a new element, it creates a double size of a new array and return a slice of the double-sized array to the client.

 ```
 ex)
 a = make([]int, 5) // a is a slice hold 5 'nil' elements